Back to All Events

 Project information is subject to change.
 Your leader will reach out to you with an email after registration.
 Reach out to admin@wmhcta.org or info@wmhcta.org if you have questions.

-Bring your own food and water.
+Bring your own food and ability to filter water.
 Trip is eligible for camping per diem.

 Gear Packing List: High summer-hot conditions with periods of intense sun exposure and variable weather.